Chevrolet Camaro: Sixth generation (2016–2024)

-The 2017 ZL1 edition is also one of the first cars with a 10-speed automatic transmission, making it the most unique one in its form.
+Alongside the 1LE package, Chevrolet launched the 50th Anniversary Edition of the Camaro for the 2017 model year.
+This special edition commemorated the car’s legacy with unique features both inside and out.
+The Nightfall Gray Metallic exterior color (with a black top on convertible models) and exclusive 20-inch 50th Anniversary wheels set it apart.
+The edition also included specific 50th Anniversary stripes, badges, a unique grille with satin chrome accents, and a body-colored front splitter.
+Inside, the car featured a black leather interior with sueded microfiber inserts, orange accent stitching, and special treatments on the instrument panel, seatbacks, steering wheel, and illuminated sill plates.
+Available on the 2LT and 2SS coupe and convertible models, this edition carried the GM RPO code H50.

 For the 2018 model year, Chevrolet introduced the ZL1 1LE package for the Camaro.
-The new package tested to be three seconds faster around General Motors' Milford Road Course than the next-fastest ZL1 Camaro.
+The new package tested three seconds faster around General Motors' Milford Road Course than the next-fastest ZL1 Camaro.
 The ZL1 1LE performance package introduces improved aerodynamics, a new racing-inspired adjustable suspension, and new lightweight forged aluminum wheels with Goodyear Eagle F1 Supercar 3R tires created especially for the ZL1 1LE.
-Overall the new performance package reduces the car's weight by 60 lb over the ZL1.
+Overall, the new performance package reduces the car's weight by 60 lb over the ZL1.
 The ZL1 1LE shares the ZL1's supercharged 650 hp LT4 engine paired with a six-speed manual transmission with Active Rev Match.
 The 2018 ZL1 1LE, a manual transmission model driven by Camaro ride and handling engineer Bill Wise, clocked a Nurburgring Nordschleife time of 7:16.04, which was a substantial 13.56 seconds faster than the previous model year's non-1LE ZL1 with automatic transmission.